Jayne Anne Phillips: Early career

 In 1984, Phillips published her first novel, Machine Dreams, "a remarkable novelistic debut and an enduring literary achievement," according to the New York Times.
 Machine Dreams is a chronicle of the Hampson family from World War II to the Vietnam War.
-A National Book Critics Circle Award Finalist in Fiction, was one of 12 Best Books of the Year cited by the New York Times.
-It made several Bestseller lists and was optioned as a film by actor Jessica Lange, who wrote the screenplay.
+A National Book Critics Circle Award Finalist in Fiction, it was named one of 12 Best Books of the Year cited by the New York Times.
+It appeared on several Bestseller lists and was optioned as a film by actor Jessica Lange, who wrote the screenplay.
 Nobel Prize winner Nadine Gordimer said that Machine Dreams "reaches one's deepest emotions.
 No number of books read or films seen can deaden one to the intimate act of art by which this wonderful young writer has penetrated the definitive experience of her generation."
 Fast Lanes, a 1987 collection of ten stories, all first-person narratives, was praised as work by a writer "in love with the American language."
 One of the stories from Fast Lanes, "Rayme," had been published in 1984 in Grantas Dirty Realism issue.

 In 1994, Phillips published her second novel, Shelter, a portrait of the loss of innocence at a West Virginia girls' camp in the summer of 1963.
-Called "a rich, vivid novel of moral and psychological complexity destined to stand alongside works by Faulkner and other Southern masters" (Vanity Fair) and "a defiant, frighteningly beautiful novel as disturbing as its setting, Shelter feels like Phillips' bid for immortality" (Harper's Bazaar), Shelter was awarded an Academy Award in Literature by the American Academy and Institute of Arts and Letters.
+Called "a rich, vivid novel of moral and psychological complexity destined to stand alongside works by Faulkner and other Southern masters" (Vanity Fair) and "a defiant, frighteningly beautiful novel as disturbing as its setting, Shelter feels like Phillips' bid for immortality" (Harper's Bazaar).
+Shelter was awarded an Academy Award in Literature by the American Academy and Institute of Arts and Letters.